 Drafting Note: Drafters recognize that a state’s administrative procedure act may not be the law governing these types of agency actions, so the bracketed text should be replaced with the appropriate reference to the controlling body of law.

-Suspension or revocation of an Enrolled Contractor’s or Independent Third-Party Verifier’s enrollment under this section shall not, by itself, invalidate mitigation work satisfactorily completed before the effective date of the suspension or revocation.
 The Commissioner shall establish by rule procedures addressing grant disbursements for mitigation work that is in progress, or under contract, at the time of an Enrolled Contractor’s or Independent Third-Party Verifier’s suspension or revocation, including procedures allowing a Grant Recipient to complete the work with a different Enrolled Contractor or Independent Third-Party Verifier.

-An Enrolled Contractor shall not serve as the Independent Third-Party Verifier for the same Eligible Residence, and the Commissioner shall by rule prevent other conflicts of interest among Enrolled Contractors, Independent Third-Party Verifiers, and Grant Recipients.
+An Enrolled Contractor shall not serve as the Independent Third-Party Verifier for the same Eligible Residence, and the Commissioner shall by rule prevent other conflicts of interest among Enrolled Contractors, Independent Third-Party Verifiers, and Grant Recipients, including financial, business, employment, referral, ownership, or compensation arrangements that could impair the independence of the verification process.

 The Department’s approval of an Enrolled Contractor or Independent Third-Party Verifier for enrollment shall not constitute an endorsement of workmanship or pricing of the Enrolled Contractor or Independent Third-Party Verifier, and shall not constitute a contract with the State.